murraysagal/MSStringifyMacros/README.md

 defaultForObject(self.bar);
 ```

 As you can see, there is a lot less code, it's a lot simpler, and less error-prone.
 If you're curious about how this works you can skip ahead to the Stringification section.
-The short story is that the keys required by the `NSUserDefaults` or `NSCoding` methods are created for you from the name of the property, instance variable, or local variable you pass.
+The short story is that the required keys are created for you from the name of the property, instance variable, or local variable you pass.

 ## Installation